Should I have an Engagement Shoot?

 Engagement shoots / Pre-wedding shoots / Love Shoots…is there a difference and should I bother having one?

-I get asked this a fair bit and in my book they are all the same thing…whatever you want to call them, an engagement shoot is a chance to get some fabulous photos of the two of you in quite possibly your most loved up state, which you can look back on in wonder in years to come, when you’re squabbling about whose turn it is to put the bins out/mow the lawn/place the Ocado order – spoken like someone who has been married for 8 years! 🙂
+I get asked this a fair bit and in my book they are all the same thing…whatever you want to call them, an engagement shoot is a chance to get some fabulous photos of the two of you in quite possibly your most loved up state.
+You can look back on in wonder in years to come, when you’re squabbling about whose turn it is to put the bins out/mow the lawn/place the Ocado order – spoken like someone who has been married for 8 years!

 Create some non-wedding art!